 If you have any questions, call the Columbia Benefits Service Center: 212-851-7000.

 When your dependent is no longer eligible, it is your responsibility to report this change to the Columbia Benefits Service Center within 31 days of the change.

-Columbia University has a responsibility to ensure that only eligible expenses are paid from its plans.
+The University is required to ensure only eligible expenses are paid from its plans.
 This requirement is consistent with IRS regulations that govern the operation of a qualified benefits plan.

 Verifying Dependent Eligibility

-If you are adding a dependent spouse, same-sex domestic partner or child(ren) to your coverage, you are required to provide documentation before the dependent’s coverage is effective.
-If you are not able to provide proof that your dependent is eligible for coverage, your dependent’s coverage will not be activated.
+If you are adding a dependent spouse, same-sex domestic partner, or child(ren) to your coverage, you are required to provide documentation before the dependent’s coverage is effective.
+If you are not able to provide proof your dependent is eligible for coverage, your dependent’s coverage will not be activated.

 - To add your dependent at the time you enroll in your own benefits, or due to a Qualified Life Status Change, log in to CUBES with your UNI and password, and follow the prompts.

 - After you’ve completed enrollment, an alert will appear on your record.
 Click “Alerts” to go to the Dependent Verification page to upload your documentation.